 “Go, fetch to me a pint o’ wine, And fill it in a silver tassie; That I may drink before I go, A service to my bonie lassie.”
 (Rab Burns – My Bonie Mary)

-Top blog Al. Follow Al and the Livingston store on twitter @majesticliv.
+Top blog Al. Follow us on twitter @majesticwine.

 *Just to note, the whisky may not be available from your local store online, but if Al has seduced your senses enough, give your local store a call to double check.